+Question Number Correct Answer Partially Correct Answer Reject Mark 2 (a) AO1 (the belief that) God knows everything (that has happened and everything that is going to happen) God is all-knowing God's ability to have unlimited knowledge (the idea that) God has unlimited awareness God is all-seeing all-seeing all-knowing Any alternative wording of the above points is acceptable. a characteristic of God God knows knowledge Any alternative wording of the above points is acceptable.
+(1) Answers which define a different key word.
+(0) 2

-Question Correct Answer Partially Correct Reject Mark
+Question Answer Mark

-Number Answer
+Number

-2 (a) (the belief that) God a characteristic of 2

-AO1 knows everything God

-(that has happened God knows Answers which

-and everything that is knowledge define a different

-going to happen) key word.

-God is all-knowing Any alternative

-God's ability to have wording of the

-unlimited knowledge above points is (0)

-(the idea that) God acceptable.

-has unlimited (1)

-awareness

-God is all-seeing

-all-seeing

-all-knowing

-Any alternative

-wording of the above

-points is acceptable.

-(2)

-Question Answer Mark Number 2 (b) AO2 Indicative content Answers which think evil and suffering prove that God does not exist are likely to use such reasons as: • suffering hurts innocent people so God cannot exist • an omniscient God would know that there is suffering in the world and would act to end it • an omnipotent God would be able to stop all evil and suffering Answers which do not think evil and suffering prove that God does not exist are likely to use such reasons as: • evil is the fault of humans not God • life is a test to prepare for heaven • humans cannot know God's reasons for evil and suffering Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to 4 review.
-Award marks as follows: For a personal response with: one brief reason (e.g. suffering hurts innocent people so God cannot exist) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. suffering hurts innocent people so God cannot exist; if God did exist he would only want good for his creation) two developed reasons 4 marks
+2 (b) AO2 Indicative content Answers which think evil and suffering prove that God does not exist are likely to use such reasons as: suffering hurts innocent people so God cannot exist an omniscient God would know that there is suffering in the world and would act to end it an omnipotent God would be able to stop all evil and suffering Answers which do not think evil and suffering prove that God does not exist are likely to use such reasons as: evil is the fault of humans not God life is a test to prepare for heaven humans cannot know God's reasons for evil and suffering Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+4

+Award marks as follows: For a personal response with: one brief reason (e.g. suffering hurts innocent people so God cannot exist) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. suffering hurts innocent people so God cannot exist; if God did exist he would only want good for his creation

+2 marks

+For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons

+4 marks